How Online and In-Person Executive MBA Programs Differ

 p7-1024×768

-EMBA Online and In-Person Curriculum and Learning Opportunities
+Executive MBA Curriculum and Learning Opportunities

-Whether you choose an in-person or online Johnson Executive MBA experience, your coursework will be the same: a mix of theory and practical application.
+Whether you choose an in-person or online Johnson EMBA experience, your coursework will be the same: a mix of theory and practical application.
 On the classroom side, courses include a sequence of foundational classes and your choice of electives.
 On the practical application side, this could involve research projects, field studies, and executive leadership coaching.

 The Cornell Executive MBA Americas curriculum is robust, interactive, and globally focused.
-The learning is spread out over 17 months and includes classes taught in real-time every other weekend.

-Immediate Impact of Online and In-Person EMBA Courses
+Immediate Impact of Executive MBA Courses

-Since EMBA programs are designed for working professionals, you can implement what you’re learning in real time.
+Since executive MBA programs are designed for working professionals, you can implement what you’re learning in real time.
 In other words, you’ll benefit from your degree before graduating.
 This could mean putting a leadership strategy you learned on Saturday into action on Monday morning or maybe test-driving a new tech tool you learned about in Management Information Systems.

 Headshot of Jennifer Kennedy.

 “The program gave me a new perspective on my day-to-day role and challenged my way of thinking and how I approach problems.
-It also gave me an opportunity to learn in a safe environment, allowing myself to ‘fail fast’ and grow both personally and professionally.” —Jennifer Kennedy MBA ’20
+It also gave me an opportunity to learn in a safe environment, allowing myself to ‘fail fast’ and grow both personally and professionally.”

 Headshot of Farhan Asad.

 “The program made it possible for me to continue living and working in Silicon Valley and earn my MBA locally.
-I found it to be the perfect step for my career progression.” —Farhan Asad MBA ’20
+I found it to be the perfect step for my career progression.”

-EMBA Boardrooms and Beyond: Team Projects and International Experiences
+Executive MBA Boardrooms and Beyond: Team Projects and International Experiences

-The Cornell EMBA Americas program also includes an individual consulting or new venture project.
+The Americas program also includes an individual consulting or new venture project.
 Many of our students even use their current organization as their consulting client—yet another way the program can sync up with your professional endeavors.

 p10-1024×768

-Career Support: Resources for On-Campus or Online EMBA Students
+Career Support: Resources for EMBA Students

-All students benefit from access to faculty, staff, alumni, and industry professionals through support services such as personalized career coaching, professional development, and networking events.
+Regardless of learning location, all students benefit from access to faculty, staff, alumni, and industry professionals through support services such as personalized career coaching, professional development, and networking events.

 Taking the Next Step: Choosing the Best EMBA Program for You

 As you research and compare in-person and online MBA programs for working professionals, you have much to consider.
-If you’re looking for the best of both worlds—the flexibility to learn from where you are plus the deep connections and rich opportunities you’d expect from an in-person experience—the EMBA Americas program at the Johnson School might be right for you.
+If you’re looking for the best of both worlds—the flexibility to learn from where you are plus the deep connections and rich opportunities you’d expect from an in-person experience—the Executive MBA Americas program at the Johnson School might be right for you.
 We encourage you to explore our program details, request more information, or start an admissions pre-assessment today.